TerriaJS/terriajs/architecture/0005-root-group-ids-and-shareKeys.md

 ### Reverting Magda forced group ID

-This is incompatible with the "v7 JSON catalog -> Magda v7-v8 converted JSON-based catalog" transformation

 #### Sharekeys for catalog members

 `shareKeys` will need to be added for the following transformations: